John-Atha/askMeAnything/README.md

     * `Upvote` (or remove from their upvoted) `questions` and `answers`, helping other users gaining `points`
     * `Upload questions` with title, text and `attach keywords` to them
     * `Answer questions` to help other users
+        * Visit another `user's profile page` where they can see
+        * the basic information about the user
+        * `statistics` about his/her questions and answers
+        * `analytics` about his/her questions
     * Have their own `profile page` to keep track of their `points`, `questions` and `statistics`
     * Keep track of their `ranking` among all the other users